tylercamp/palcalc/README.md

   - Distributes path-solving work across all available CPU cores
 - Save Inspector
   - Lists all pal containers (palbox, viewing cages, etc.)
-  - Inspect pals to see IVs and passives
+  - Inspect pals to see IVs, passives, and attack skills
-  - Search for specific pals and/or pals with specific passives
+  - Search for specific pals and/or pals with specific IVs, passives, and attack skills
   - Manually add pals in custom containers for use in breeding calculations (does _not_ affect Palworld save data)
 - Multiple languages
   - Supports all languages in Palworld, pal and passives names imported from game files